Marketing Management: What Is It and Why Does It Matter?

 Written by Coursera Staff • Updated on

-Find out more about careers in marketing management and why they are important, including types of marketing management jobs and their associated salaries.
+In marketing management, you will help companies develop and execute a marketing strategy.
+Find out more about careers in marketing management, including types of marketing management jobs and their associated salaries.

 [Featured image] A marketing management team reviews metrics on a screen and discusses marketing strategies in a conference room.